Choosing bathroom tile can be stressful because tile plays a starring role in your bathroom. It can create a mood or express your personality—or both.

 As a designer, I know people get overwhelmed when it comes to picking bathroom tiles.
 After all, there are so many things to consider: color, pattern, finish, size, shape, material, running bond, stacked, basket weave.
 Grout?!

 Be sure to download The Bathtubber’s Official Bathroom Tile Calculator.
-Enter the information into The Bathtubber’s Official Bathroom Tile Calculator as you walk through the steps below.
-I promise it will make your bathroom tile project so much easier!
+You can get it for free by completing the form at the bottom of this post.
+Once you download it, enter your tile ideas as you walk through the steps below, and I promise it will make your bathroom tile project so much easier!

 1. Calculate Your Bathroom Tile Budget

 When choosing bathroom tile, you should always start with your budget or at least a range.
 This will help keep your fantasies in check as you go through the rest of the process.
 After all, you could fork over a fortune on just one piece of exquisite subway tile if you’re not careful!